BisanzLab/StrainR2/README.md

 [![Downloads](https://anaconda.org/bioconda/strainr2/badges/downloads.svg)](https://anaconda.org/bioconda/strainr2)
 # Background

-Traditional methods for quantifying strain abundances in a microbiome, such as 16S rRNA sequencing, lack the resolution to differentiate strains and are limited to generalizing species.
-Shotgun metagenomic sequencing offers an alternative, but unnormalized abundances such as FPKM have a bias from similar genomes getting fewer unique mappings.
+Traditional methods for quantifying strain abundances in a synthetic microbiome, such as 16S rRNA sequencing, lack the resolution to differentiate strains and are limited to generalizing species.
+Shotgun metagenomic sequencing offers an alternative, but unnormalized abundances such as FPKM have a strong bias towards more unique genomes, as they get more unique mappings.

-Other metagenomic methods developed to remove this bias, such as NinjaMap or StrainR1, are inaccurate and scale poorly to larger communities.
+Other metagenomic methods developed to remove this bias, such as StrainScan, NinjaMap, or StrainR1, are inaccurate, scale poorly to larger communities, or do not handle highly similar strains very well.
 Abundances are off by magnitudes especially when strains have low coverage, and computational resources scale poorly.

-StrainR2 is a solution that quantifies strain abundances using shotgun metagenomic sequencing to within a couple of percent of the true value in a fraction of the time that traditional methods use.
+StrainR2 is a solution that quantifies strain abundances using shotgun metagenomic sequencing to a similar accuracy as qPCR and in a fraction of the time that traditional methods use.

 # Installation